Lisa Lampanelli: Comedy

+Lampanelli was a contestant on the "Roastmasters" episode of Celebrity Weakest Link on October 6, 2025 and won the grand prize of $50,000 for her chosen charity.

 The Celebrity Apprentice 5

 Lampanelli was a contestant on The Celebrity Apprentice 5 (also known as The Apprentice 12).
-She was criticized by viewers and had numerous outbursts and clashes with other contestants, including Victoria Gotti, Arsenio Hall, Lou Ferrigno, and Dayana Mendoza.
-Lampanelli refused to apologize for her treatment of other contestants and racist remarks about Hispanics.
+She was criticized by viewers and had numerous outbursts and clashes with other contestants, including Victoria Gotti, Arsenio Hall, Lou Ferrigno, and (particularly) Dayana Mendoza.
 In spite of her behavior and relations with other contestants, she raised $130,000 for Gay Men's Health Crisis winning two out of three of the challenges she took on as Project Manager.
 Lampanelli was fired on May 6, 2012, during the Final Four interview because John Rich and Marlee Matlin thought she was overly emotional.

+Retirement from comedy

+On October 30, 2018, Lampanelli announced her retirement from stand-up comedy on The Howard Stern Show in order to become a life coach.
+She still does storytelling events, which she describes as "heartfelt but funny," in which she talks about her journey with food and weight.

 Books

 It Books (HarperCollins) is the publisher of Lampanelli's memoir, Chocolate, Please: My Adventures in Food, Fat, and Freaks (2009).
 Publishers Weekly reviewed:

 Personal life

 Lampanelli married in 1991 and divorced soon afterward.
 She married Jimmy Cannizzaro, a former tavern owner from Valley Stream, New York, on October 2, 2010, at the New York Friars' Club.
 In May 2014, she filed for divorce from Cannizzaro after three and a half years of marriage.

-Lampanelli is a supporter of nonheterosexual and transgender people.
+Lampanelli is a supporter of the LGBTQ+ community.
 When members of the Westboro Baptist Church planned to protest against a show she held on May 20, 2011, in Topeka, Kansas, she promised to donate $1,000 to Gay Men's Health Crisis (the same charity she contributed to during The Celebrity Apprentice) for every protester that attended.
-After an initial count of 44 protesters, she rounded the donation to an even $50,000, crediting the donation as being "made possible by the WBC."
+After an initial count of 44 protesters, she rounded up the donation to an even $50,000, crediting the donation as being "made possible by the WBC."